azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 3. Change the value used for the storage account name (as it needs to be globally unique) and the display text
 4. CRTL-S to save

-> The snippet is setup to automatically select both instances of StorageAccount1 using the Select All Occurrences mode (CTRL-F2) is automatically switchd on.
-This accelrates the refactoring.
+> The snippet is setup to automatically select both instances of StorageAccount1 using the Select All Occurrences mode (CTRL-F2) is automatically switched on.
+This accelerates the refactoring.
 Pressing ESC untoggles the Select All Occurrences mode.
 Feel free to search the json.json user snippet file and find the ${StorageAccount1} strings.

 Your ARM template should now look something like this, but with a different (and hopefully unique) storage account name.